Research: Generalizability

 Generalization is the process of more broadly applying the valid results of one study.
 Studies with a narrow scope can result in a lack of generalizability, meaning that the results may not be applicable to other populations or regions.
 In comparative politics, this can result from using a single-country study, rather than a study design that uses data from multiple countries.
 Despite the issue of generalizability, single-country studies have risen in prevalence since the late 2000s.

+For comparative politics, Western countries are over-represented in single-country studies, with heavy emphasis on Western Europe, Canada, Australia, and New Zealand.
+Since 2000, Latin American countries have become more popular in single-country studies.
+In contrast, countries in Oceania and the Caribbean are the focus of very few studies.

 Publication peer review

 Peer review is a form of self-regulation by qualified members of a profession within the relevant field.
 Peer review methods are employed to maintain standards of quality, improve performance, and provide credibility.
 In academia, scholarly peer review is often used to determine an academic paper's suitability for publication.
 Usually, the peer review process involves experts in the same field who are consulted by editors to give a review of the scholarly works produced by a colleague of theirs from an unbiased and impartial point of view, and this is usually done free of charge.
 The tradition of peer reviews being done for free has however brought many pitfalls which are also indicative of why most peer reviewers decline many invitations to review.
-It was observed that publications from periphery countries rarely rise to the same elite status as those of North America and Europe, because limitations on the availability of resources including high-quality paper and sophisticated image-rendering software and printing tools render these publications less able to satisfy standards currently carrying formal or informal authority in the publishing industry.
-These limitations in turn result in the under-representation of scholars from periphery nations among the set of publications holding prestige status relative to the quantity and quality of those scholars' research efforts, and this under-representation in turn results in disproportionately reduced acceptance of the results of their efforts as contributions to the body of knowledge available worldwide.
+It was observed that publications from periphery countries rarely rise to the same elite status as those of North America and Europe.